We spent one last quiet morning on Boracay before soaking in the last of white beach before pick up by My Boracay Guide.

-(in was too scared to keep my phone out whilst I flew)
+(I was far too scared to keep my phone out whilst I flew)

-After a relax for a while following our exciting morning activity enjoying another beauty of El Nido.
+After flying though the air, it was time for a relax for a while following our exciting morning activity enjoying another beauty of El Nido.

-we had lunch at Marimegmeg Beach Bar and it was amazing.
-Starting with a lychee mojitos and really nice food.
+After a couple of hours lazing on the beach and dipping in the sea.
+We had lunch at Marimegmeg Beach Bar and it was amazing.
+Starting with a lychee mojitos and delicious food.
 I would recommend a visit here 100% another great day in El Nido.

-Then walked to Sunset republic bar (which was a lot further away than I expected), but we did see fantastic views on the walk.
+Before the sun was fully set, we walked up to Sunset republic bar (which was a lot further away than I expected).
+Although it was far we did see fantastic views on the walk over.

-The bar its self was pack and had an incredible view of the sunset.
+The bar its self was packed and had an incredible view of the sunset.
 We also ordered some bits of food here and had happy hour cocktails.